doodlesbykumbi/cloudfoundry-conjur-buildpack/CONTRIBUTING.md

 1. Based on the unreleased content, determine the new version number and update the [VERSION](VERSION) file.
 This project uses [semantic versioning](https://semver.org/).
 1. Ensure the [changelog](CHANGELOG.md) is up to date with the changes included in the release.
+1. Ensure the [open source acknowledgements](NOTICES.txt) are up to date with the dependencies in the [conjur-env binary](./conjur-env/go.mod), and update the file if there have been any new or changed dependencies since the last release.
 1. Commit these changes - `Bump version to x.y.z` is an acceptable commit message.
 1. Once your changes have been reviewed and merged into master, tag the version using `git tag -s v0.1.1`.
 Note this requires you to be  able to sign releases.